Guigfd/Spiraloid-Toolkit-for-Blender/README.md

 Here’s a list of basic usage of my essentials..
 Wherever possible I tried to leave it the default so you could still google.
 Right Mouse Button (RMB) to select, drag etc.  x to delete.
 A to deselect all or Toggle.
 GXYZ RXYZ SXYZ alt-S to move on normal etc all still work.

-Mine adjustments are made for someone (me) who has used nearly every 3D tool for the last 25 years in major productions.
-I understand the hotkey memorization I do is abnormal, but this kind of configuration helps me switch tools and makes my work faster.
+My adjustments to the UI or hotkeys are made for me, so bear in mind I have a lot of habits from using nearly every 3D tool for the last 25 years in major productions.
+I understand that the hotkey memorization I do is abnormal, but this kind of configuration helps me switch tools and makes my work faster.

 General 3D Navigation:

-Alt LMB.
-Orbits the camera.
+Alt LMB. orbits the camera.
 Alt RMB dolly’s the camera
 Alt Shift pans the camera.
-Alt shift mouse dolly’s the camera
 (I know I know.
-Trust me Maya users, alt shift drag to pan rocks)
+Trust me Maya users, alt shift drag to pan rocks.
+But I did put in alt MMB too for the SGI greybeards who like fighting the mouse wheel)

+speaking of

+Alt shift mouse Wheel dolly’s the camera in and out for 3D and 2D views.

-Mouse wheel over a 3D view and the view will spin around the aimpoint.
-If you have a throw mouse wheel like an MX master 25 this is amazing)
+Mouse wheel over a 3D view and the view will spin around the aimpoint like a sculptors turntable.
+If you have a weighted throw mouse wheel like an MX master25 this is amazing.

 You can set the aimpoint by hitting alt-a
 (or cmd-a on a Mac).
 This is actually an add-on I had to write.
 It moves the cursor and aims to that.
 Trust me.
 Every other way to do this sucked.